MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

 2. To define a Cue group, add a control that has the Type **Group** and the Subtype **CueGroup**.
 3. Under the **Group** control, for each Cue that you want to display, add a **Field** control.

-   The following figure illustrates the Page Designer for a page that contains thres field-based Cues.
+   The following figure illustrates the Page Designer for a page that contains three field-based Cues.

     ![Page Designer showing Cues](media/O365-activities-cues-clip.png "Page Designer showing Cues")